Forricide/still-feel-alive/Chapter 10.md

 Choking, thrashing.

 A thousand pounds of ocean weigh down on her; she's crushed beneath it, can't move.
+Panicking.
+Drowning, metaphorically and literally.

+*Where is this place?*

+*Silence.*

+*She feels the pull, again.*

+*This time, she chooses where to go.
+Not consciously, nothing as simple as that, but there's an element of certainty in the eventual result.*